johngoldin/can_i_get_a_clean_project/content/blog/apple-health-export/2021-06-07-apple-watch-visits-the-er/index.md

 of LoseIt! was J.J.
 Allaire, the co-founder of RStudio.
 I am confident that losing that weight has lowered my blood pressure and improved my health in general and discovering RStudio has improved my intellectual health as well.
+The weight loss was a direct result of the visit to the ER.